BerkeleyLab/Bedrock/localbus/jit_rad.md

 # jit_rad: Just In Time Readback Across Domains

-Demo of an idea for efficiently making data from another clock domain available to local bus readout, without violating CDC checks
+A module for efficiently making data from another clock domain available to local bus readout, without violating CDC rules

 The simple localbus used in bedrock and lcls2_llrf makes a lot of things easy at the Verilog source level, with minimal FPGA fabric footprint.